-Protesters are planning to belatedly join the 50th birthday celebrations of the Sultan of Brunei’s Royal on the Park Hotel outside the Brisbane premise this Saturday, April 13, two days after the official celebrations.
+Protesters plan to belatedly join the 50th birthday celebrations of the Sultan of Brunei’s Royal on the Park Hotel.
+The protestors will gather opposite the Brisbane premise this Saturday, April 13, two days after the official celebrations.

 A spokesperson told QN Magazine, “This is a party we believe it is appropriate to be late to.”

-The hotel opened April 11, 1969, as the Brisbane Parkroyal and was later bought by the Brunei Investment Agency (BIA) for which the financial beneficiary is the Sultan of Brunei, the autocratic all-powerful ruler of the tiny oil-rich South-East Asian nation of under half a million people.
+The hotel opened April 11, 1969, as the Brisbane Parkroyal.
+Later, the Brunei Investment Agency (BIA) bought it from the original owners.
+The financial beneficiary of the BIA is the Sultan of Brunei, autocratic all-powerful ruler of the tiny oil-rich South-East Asian nation of under half a million people.

-The Sultan has prompted world-wide protests through his introduction of laws which include whipping and death by stoning for “hudud” crimes.
+The Sultan of Brunei prompted world-wide protests through his introduction of laws which include whipping and death by stoning for “hudud” crimes.
 Hudud crimes are defined as:

 - Consuming intoxicants

 - False accusation of fornication